fermion-app/docs/docs/getting-started/what-can-you-do-on-fermion.md

 Fermion simplifies this by offering built-in live class capabilities, eliminating the need for third-party applications like Zoom.
 This not only provides a seamless experience but also reduces additional costs and setup hassles.

-Fermion’s in-house infrastructure ensures a smooth, uninterrupted teaching experience, making it easier for you to focus on delivering their content effectively.
+Fermion’s in-house infrastructure ensures a smooth, uninterrupted teaching experience, making it easier for you to focus on delivering your content effectively.

 We'll discuss more about how to get started with Live Classes in detail, as we move deeper into the course.